byronka/minum/README.md

   to read through it here.
 - It is decently performant, because performance has been a target from inception.
 For example, it can handle 9000 web requests per second.
 The database can perform 1 _million_ writes per second.
-The templating engine did 27,000 renderings per second.
+The [templating engine](docs/perf_data/templateRenderTest.txt) crunched 27,000 renderings per second.
 - It can run on a low-performance machine.
 This saves me a lot of money, since I can run on the free tier for cloud providers, and only need one computer.
 - Embraces the bleeding edge of Java technology, like virtual threads.